samba/dupefinder/README.md

 Queries database to find:

 * fully duplicated files.
-* directories with >50% "similar" files, having the same name and same checksum.
+* "similar" directories with >50% files having the same name and same checksum.

 This tool is intended to be used to _inform_ cleanup/archivale processes.
 It does not delete anything directly.